 Tag Archives: Video

 Here is a video created by Doug Tirola and his team at 4th Row Films for the Art House Convergence.
 For those of you who don’t know, this is an organization of all the mission-driven art houses from around the country every year.
-It’s one of my favorite event because I get to hang out with other folks who are devoted to showing movies of all types on the big screen.
-I’m looking forward to being there again this coming january.
+It’s one of my favorite events because I get to hang out with other folks who are devoted to showing movies of all types on the big screen.
+I’m looking forward to being there again this coming January.
 If you are involved with a local art house, you should be there too!
 Oh, and extra points if you can find me in my little cameo, being my usual cynical self.

 Comments after the break… (more…)

 Here’s another video in the New Breed series, featuring yours truly.

 Filmmaker Magazine and the Workbook Project are doing a series of reports from Sundance/Slamdance on the new breed of filmmakers–the ones that are taking distribution of their work into their own hands.
 Below is one segment that the Filmmaker Blog describes as follows:

 Filmmakers Zak Forsman and Kevin K. Shah of Sabi Pictures arrive at Park City with an intent to define the questions most relevant to independent distribution options.
 Insights from Brian Newman, Dan Mirvish, Jon Reiss and Ira Deutchman open a path toward discovering some real solutions.